Hozenji Temple 法善寺

 A flourishing center for drama and entertainment in the 1600s

 Built in 1637, Hozenji Temple pays homage to Fudo Myoo, one of five guardians of Buddhism.
-During the 1600s, Namba and the surrounding Dotonbori area were blossoming as a center for entertainment, with dramatic performances of kabuki and bunraku taking place throughout the district.
+During the 1600s, Namba and the surrounding area of Dotonbori were blossoming as a center for entertainment, with dramatic performances of kabuki and bunraku taking place throughout the district.
 Even the temple catered to the performing arts, with traditional rakugo storytelling and stage plays performed on site.

 Today, you can pay a visit to Hozenji Temple and enjoy traditional culture by glimpsing into Osaka's past at Hozenji Yokocho.